The Change-Driver Account of Scientific Discovery: Philosophical and Historical Dimensions of the Discovery of the

-By contrast, the devising of, say, the telescope or the bubble chamber concerns more technological and practical aspects.
-It yields knowledge that informs practical applications.
-The guiding intuition here is that such applications don’t per se expand our knowledge or understanding: pending further research, they can (but needn’t) be used as tools for that.
-Sensu stricto, these \textit{inventions} wouldn’t count as cognitive scientific results.\footnote{Nonetheless, the distinction between cognitive and technological results lies on a continuum (see e.g.\ Shaw, 2022).
-This parallels the blurry line that marks practical from theoretical knowledge. }
+Scientific discoveries are supposed to be intrinsically valuable for science, rather than instrumentally so.
+By contrast, technological or practical accomplishments (say, the refraction telescope, or a quantum computer) \emph{promote} science's cognitive aims.\footnote{The distinction between cognitive and technological results lies on a continuum (see e.g.\ Douglas, 2014; Shaw, 2022).
+This parallels the blurry line that marks practical from theoretical knowledge.} Note that this excludes---at least as discoveries for the \emph{empirical} sciences---new calculational or observational techniques (e.g.\ Feynman diagrammes or mass spectrometry).
+Scientifically valuable as they are, they are better viewed as powerful tools.

-The second clause, (2) prescribes that a scientific discovery play a distinguished role for knowledge within a scientific field.
-In an unusual way, it contributed to scientific progress.
-Thanks to the discovery, our knowledge grew—either in a temporally more discrete form, a “leap” forward, or over a more extended period with continuous progress, culminating in a break-through result.